Main Concepts

 Error Handling

 All erroneous responses contain an error code that briefly explains the error.
-The error code is in the payload of the HTTP response.
 You can handle lots of those errors programmatically.
-The specific error codes are mentioned directly in the endpoint descriptions.
+Most error codes are mentioned directly in the endpoint descriptions.
 Here's an example error payload:

 {